an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 ### `str.decode(value: string, encoding: StringEncoding) -> any`

 Decode given string to a bytes slice.

-> Note: `str.encode` method can accept many different lua values.
-However,
-> all of them will be converted into bytes slices first and encoded later.
->
-> For text encodings `str.decode` method will decode the string back into a
-> bytes slice, but it will not convert this slice into a lua value because
-> there can be many types with the same bytes representation
-> (e.g. `123` and `{ 0, 0, 0, 123 }`).
->
-> For data serialization formats (e.g. `json`) method will try to return
-> original data type.

 ```lua
 print(str.decode("7b", "base16"))                                   -- [0, 0, 0, 123]